 The wedding agreements, our nowadays prenuptial contract, were settled by the two families involved, and in most of the cases did not mention mandatory monogamy.
 It is well known that if women were not sexually they could easily divorce or have concubines, other men than their husbands.
 Men also could have concubines, even living in the same house with their families, but the difference between women’s and men’s concubines was related to inheritance rights: The husband’s children along with other women had equal inheritance rights as the legitimate children, while the wife’s children with other men were considered as the husband’s, not as belonging to their natural father.

-Many rings have been found in the excavated graves, and along with brooches, they seem to be the most encountered Viking jewelry pieces.
+Many rings have been found in the excavated graves, and along with brooches, they seem to be the most encountered Viking jewellery pieces.
 Many discovered rings were wide rings, covered with various zoomorphic, vegetal or geometric figures and religious symbols.
 Seal rings are one specific type of Viking rings, and many of them featured the Helm of Terror, Yggdrasil (the Tree of Life) or The Wheel of the Sun.
 Some of the rings were opened, allowing them to fit different finger sizes, showing that sometimes they were offered as gifts or used ass currency or even left as an inheritance for the next generations.

 The actual wedding ceremony, preparations, and honeymoon